seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 She nailed me with such a fearsome possibility that I had no choice but to agree.
 Whenever Rozemyne is involved, things always get bigger and urgent matters pop up out of nowhere.
 I doubt there's anything more urgent and important than a discussion with the royal family, but we cannot be too careful.

 「For the sake of information sharing and to ensure Ferdinand gets a decent meal, I think we will be eating in the dormitory more often until our meeting with the royals.
-Florenzia and Charlotte will also have dinner in the dormitory.
+Florencia and Charlotte will also have dinner in the dormitory.
 Make the necessary arrangements.」

 「Yes, sir.
 Brunhilde and I will take care of things.」